 Do I have to be a Buddhist to benefit from meditation?

 No. These classes are presented so that anyone can learn basic meditation and experience the benefits.
-Buddhism is a non-evangelical religion.
-Buddhists respect all people and are happy to help anyone regardless of whether they subscribe to another faith, or to none.
+Buddhists respect all people and are happy to help anyone regardless of whether they are part of another faith, or to none.

 Do I need to have experience in meditation or Buddhism to attend the classes?

 No. All you need is the wish to improve yourself and the quality of your life.
 There will probably be other beginners there too.